IQMR 2026

-Below please find descriptions of the module sequences that will be offered at IQMR 2025.
+Below please find descriptions of the module sequences that are currently confirmed for IQMR 2026.
 The module sequences are listed in alphabetical order (which does not match the order in which they will be offered).

 Bayesian Inference for Qualitative Research